 - OMS 551 = TO 551

-You will register for Spring, Summer, and Fall 2013 courses on Wolverine Access using the University's general registration process.
+You will register for Winter 2014 courses on Wolverine Access using the University's general registration process.

-Q. Do I need to use the backpack feature on Wolverine Access before registration opens?
+Q. Do I need to use the backpack feature before registration opens?

-A. The University assigns registration appointment times for graduate students between April 3-5.
+A: The University assigns registration appointment times for graduate students November 20 - 22.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting March 27.
+You can view your assigned time on Wolverine Access starting November 13.

-A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for that term.
+A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2014.

 It is each student's responsibility to review the course registration rules and policies carefully.